root-project/root/hist/doc/v604/index.md

     ![COLZ0 plot example](colzo.png "COLZ0 plot example")
 - The parameter `gStyle->SetHistTopMargin()` was ignored when plotting a 2D histogram using the option `E`.
 This can be seen plotting the histogram with `"LEGO E"`.
-- GetObjectInfo did not display the right value form "Sum" for histograms plotted with option SAME on top of an histogram displayed with a subrange.
+- `GetObjectInfo` did not display the right value form `"Sum"` for histograms plotted with option `SAME` on top of an histogram displayed with a subrange.
 This was reported in ROOT-7124.
+- Use `GeyStdDev` instead of `GetRMS`.
+The stat box now shows `Std Dev` instead of `RMS`.

 ### TGraph2D